 Life & health reinsurance

-The size of the global life reinsurance business was around USD 70 billion in 2016.
-Most (65%) of this stems from the US, Canada and the UK.
+The size of the global life reinsurance business was around USD 70 billion in 2017.
+Most (65%) of this is attributable to the US, Canada and the UK.
 Ceding companies from emerging markets accounted for only 14% of global demand.
 Life reinsurers are increasingly diversifying away from traditional mortality business.

 Market size in USD billions

-The operating margin of the life reinsurance industry was 7% of revenues in 2016, slightly up from 2015, based on improvements in the underwriting results.
+The operating margin of the life reinsurance industry was a mere 7% of revenues in 2017, stable compared to 2015 and 2016.
 The contribution from investments further declined, due to the ongoing low interest rate environment.

 Continued recovery in primary insurance should support growth in life reinsurance revenues, including a recovery in traditional renewable business.
 Premium growth will nonetheless likely remain modest, especially in the large advanced markets.
 In real terms, global life reinsurance premiums are forecast to increase by just over 1% in 2018.
 Premiums in the advanced markets are projected to decline after adjusting for inflation, driven by developments in the US where cession rates continue their long-term down trend and growth in the primary market remains weak.
 In Western Europe, where cession rates are usually lower, reinsurance premiums are forecast to grow by about 1%.
 The strongest contribution to real growth in the advanced markets will likely come from developed Asia.